-EXECUTIVE SUMMARY: Presented for the consideration of your Board is the proposed Recommended Budget for Fiscal Year (FY) 2021-22.
+Executive Summary: (include fiscal and staffing impact narrative): Presented for the consideration of your Board is the proposed Recommended Budget for Fiscal Year (FY) 2021-22.
 By approving a Recommended Budget, you are authorizing the expenditure of funds for operational needs until your Final Recommended Budget is adopted in September ("Adopted Budget").